kojiba/RayLanguage/README.md

 All based on defines.

 Containers:
-1. Array (dynamicly self-longs, store pointers to objects)
+1. Array, List (dynamicly self-longs, store pointers to objects)
 2. Dictionary (NSDictionary, std::map analog, self-longs)
 3. Buffer (self-longs, sore full copy of objects)
-4. StringDictionary (Dictionary with keys like strings)
-5. ClassTable (for store pairs of number and string once)
+5. ClassTable (for store pairs of number and string once, may be used like runtime enum etc.)

 Strings:
 1. Wide range of c-string processing operations (RCString)